sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 ## Data retention policy

 The bulk of LSIF data is stored on-disk, and as code intelligence data for a commit ages it becomes less useful.
-Sourcegraph will automatically remove the least recently uploaded data if the amount of disk space falls below a configurable threshold.
+Sourcegraph will automatically remove the least recently uploaded data if the amount of used disk space exceeds a configurable threshold.
 This value defaults to 10 GiB (10⨉2^30 = 10737418240  bytes), and can be changed via the `DBS_DIR_MAXIMUM_SIZE_BYTES` environment variable.

 ## More about LSIF